puppetlabs/puppetlabs-node_encrypt/README.md

 The `node_encrypt::certificates` class can synchronize certificates across your infrastructure so that encryption works from all compile masters.
-Please be aware that **this class will create a fileserver mount on the CA node** making public certificates available for download by nodes listed in the `$whitelist`.
+Please be aware that **this class will create a fileserver mount on the CA node** making public certificates available for download by all nodes.

 Classify all your masters, including the CA or Master of Masters, with this class.
 This will ensure that all masters have all agents' public certificates.